Meta-atom library#

 response, _ = challenge.component.response(params)

-Extract the phase of the conserved and converted polarization components, and compare these to values taken from Chen et al.
+Extract the phase of the conserved and converted polarization components, and compare these to values taken from Chen et al. We also plot the transmission into the conserved and converted polarization modes.

 def _relative_phase(t):